sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

     if __name__ == "__main__":
         example()
 ```

 This follows common python syntax.
 The hardware variables (topology, router and network interface) are created through assignment of a constructor
-Then parameters of the variables are set using a dot operator.
+The fields of the variables are accessed using a dot operator.
-Topology, router and network interface variables are created in the python file.
-More detailed descriptions of the available parameters is in RunningMotifs.md.
+Topology, router, and network interface variables need to be created for a simulation.
+More detailed descriptions of how to configure these variables is in RunningMotifs.md.
-An endpoint is then created that utilizes the network interface.
+Next an endpoint is created and given the motif to be used using a ep.addMotif("MotifName")call
-Motifs added to the endpoint in a queue.
-Note multiple motifs can be added the same endpoint, but the intended use is for each motif to simulate an entire application.
+Note multiple motifs can be added the same endpoint.
+The intended use for each motif to simulate an entire application.
+The event queue is used to simulate MPI events and computational workloads.
 Adding multiple motifs is useful for simulating workflows of a series of applications.

 Finally, a system variable is created and 'built'